-Have you been arrested for a criminal charge Southern California?
+Have you been arrested for a criminal charge in Southern California?
 If so, you probably have many questions and concerns.
 Whether you’re a first-time offender or have experienced a past run-in with the law, there’s a good chance you’re feeling frightened about the prospect of going to jail or facing other consequences, such as a fine.

 As humans, we make mistakes.
 When the law gets involved, dealing with those mistakes becomes a bit more complex.
-What’s more, some individuals who are arrested are actually innocent of the charges.
+Moreover, some individuals who are arrested are actually innocent of the charges.
 If you have been wrongfully accused of a crime, then you may be feeling dismayed and scared.
 You may also be wondering how you’ll find justice and clear your name.